iddekingej/blgui/Readme.txt

 	For KDE4: cmake -Dkde=4  -DQT_QMAKE_EXECUTABLE=<qmake 4 exec>  ..
 * make
 * make install

+Problems:
+* If you get message like 'Compile your code with -fPIC or -fPIE' ,remove the contents of the build folder and run cmake again.
+This will happen when first build for kde5 and then for kde4.
+* If you get an error message that "QT_QT_INCLUDE_DIR" is used in this project but not found than add -DQT_QMAKE_EXECUTABLE=<qmake executable> to the cmake command line

 Running:
 This program can run as normal user, but running under root (with kdesu) will show slightly more information (see next section).